AI-for-Education/global-proficiency-framework/README.md

 # Digitizing the Global Proficiency Framework

-The [Global Proficiency Framework](https://www.edu-links.org/resources/global-proficiency-framework-reading-and-mathematics) describes the global minimum proficiency levels expected of students in grades one to nine in reading and mathematics.
-This is presented in the form of a detailed long-form PDF document outlining the structure of the framework with example assessment items.
-For reading, the framework contains a systematic characterisation of skills, in a heirarchy of constructs and subconstructs, across three domains (Comprehension, Decoding and Reading).
+The [Global Proficiency Framework](https://www.edu-links.org/resources/global-proficiency-framework-reading-and-mathematics) describes structured framework of specific skills in foundational literacy and numarcy in reading and mathematics across grades 2 to 9.
+This is presented in the form of a detailed PDF document outlining the structure of the framework with example assessment items.

 This repository contains a digitized version of the GPF for Reading, including the example assessment items, to support and enable development of computational tools based on this framework.